Ilya Salmanzadeh: Career

-In 2005 at the age of 19, Ilya signed with Warner/Chappell Music in Stockholm, Sweden.
+Ilya Salmanzadeh was born in Iran, raised in Denmark, and moved to Sweden at age 11.
+In 2005 at the age of 19, he sang with Warner/Chappell Music in Stockholm, Sweden.
 In 2009, he graduated from the Musicians Institute in Hollywood, California.
 "Miss Me", Mohombi & Nelly's song in 2010, was Ilya's first internationally acclaimed production.
 In 2011, he produced "Mama" and "Reba" from The Lonely Island's Grammy-nominated album, Turtleneck & Chain.
 In 2013, he produced Cher Lloyd's song, "I Wish", and Fifth Harmony's award-winning song, "Me & My Girls".

 Alongside Max Martin, he co-wrote and produced Ariana Grande's "Problem" and Jennifer Lopez's "First Love" in 2014.
 "Problem" went on to become one of the fastest-selling singles in iTunes history before winning a Teen Choice Award, VMA and EMA months later.
 In June 2014, Ilya was nominated for the Denniz Pop Awards, an annual prize handed out to up-and-coming musicians.
 "Bang Bang", co-produced by Ilya, was released as a joint single by Jessie J, Ariana Grande and Nicki Minaj on 29 July 2014 to universal acclaim.
 In January 2015, Ellie Goulding's "Love Me Like You Do", co-written by Ilya, was released for the soundtrack album to the motion picture, Fifty Shades of Grey, becoming the most-streamed song in a week on Spotify.
 In May 2015, he remixed Taylor Swift's "Bad Blood" with Kendrick Lamar, which became his first No.1 on the Billboard Hot 100.

 He co-wrote and produced large parts of Ariana Grande's later albums Sweetener and Thank U, Next.
 In 2019, Salmanzadeh co-wrote and produced Beyoncé's Grammy-nominated song "Spirit".
 He also worked on the production of Labrinth's singles "Miracle" and "Oblivion" (which features Sia), both taken from his sophomore solo album, Imagination & the Misfit Kid.

+In 2025, he co-wrote and produced several songs on Ed Sheeran's album Play, including the singles "Azizam", "Old Phone" and "Sapphire".
+Sheeran credited Salmanzadeh with providing him the idea of writing a song inspired by the producer's Persian heritage, which went onto become "Azizam".